 (1835 - 1842, 1864 ?), Platteville

-A 1936 reconstruction of an adobe trading post of the Rocky Mountain Fur Company.
-It is 100-by 125 feet with 12-foot high walls.
-The fort was sold in 1840 and abandoned in 1842.
-Possibly used by Union troops in the 1860's.
-Replaced Vasquez's Post at Denver.
-The South Platte River now flows five miles further west than it once did here.
+A 1936 W.P.A. reconstruction (on the original site) of an adobe trading post of the Rocky Mountain Fur Company.
+It is 100 by 125 feet with 12-foot high walls.
+It had replaced Vasquez' Post (1) on Clear Creek at present-day Denver.
+The fort was sold in 1840 to Lock, Randolph and Company, but was eventually abandoned in 1842.
+Reported in ruins by John C. Frémont by 1843, the site was possibly later used by Army or Territorial Militia troop detachments in 1864.
 Museum operated by the Colorado Historical Society.
 Admisson fee.
-1932 monument on site.
+1932 monument on site, located about 1.5 miles south of town on US 85.
 Another website from GhostTowns.com || Malachite's Big Hole

-(1833 - 1838), Ione
+(1836 - 1838), near Ione

-(1836 - 1845, 1864), Fort Lupton
+(1836 - 1844, 1864), Fort Lupton

-An independent trading post built by Lancaster Lupton, originally called Fort Lancaster.
-This was the first permanent settlement of northern Colorado.
-Abandoned between 1845 and 1859, it had various uses including an Overland stage station and as a temporary settler refuge and Army post in 1864.
-The sheltered adobe ruins of this fort still exist on private property.
-Monument (1929) located on US 85 just north of 14th Street.
-The South Platte Valley Historical Society reconstructed the fort on adjacent property beginning in 2003, opened to the public in September 2011.
+An independent trading post built by Lancaster Lupton, originally a crude wooden stockade called Fort Lancaster before it was rebuilt with adobe in 1837, and soon renamed Fort Lupton by popular usage.
+This was the first permanent white settlement of northern Colorado.
+Left abandoned until 1859, it later had various uses including as an Overland stage station, and also as a temporary settler refuge and militia (CO Cavalry, 3rd Reg.
+Co.
+B) detachment post during the August 1864 Indian troubles.
+The sheltered adobe ruins still exist on private property.
+A monument (1929) is located on US 85 just north of 14th Street.
+The South Platte Valley Historical Society reconstructed a replica fort on adjacent property beginning in 2003, opened to the public in September 2011.
 See also Malachite's Big Hole || New Fort Lupton from WesternExplorers.us

 (1864), near Boulder

-¤ Louis Vásquez's Post
+Louis Vásquez' Post (1)

-(1832 - 1835), Denver
+(1832 - 1835), near Denver

 ¤ Camp Weld